 |View reedwood's:||home||workshop||projects (45)||blog (19)||reviews (0)||forum topics (9)||buddies (95)||favorites (65)||activity log|

 Location: Grayslake, IL.

-Back then, we used a Stanley back saw mitre box (no cord) and eventually, upgraded to a PC mitre box with a sacrificial wooden table.
-We had a 9" Rockwell table saw with a tilt top, all aluminum Porter Cable #315 skill saws - no carbide blades yet, Yankee ratchet screwdrivers, Stanley 9 1/2 and 60 1/2 block planes, American mahogany and brass wood levels, brass plumb bobs, Disston hand saws (8 and 12 pt.) and wood handled Blue Grass hammers with bees wax in a hole in the end for the 4,6 and 8 penny common trim nails - so the trim wouldn't split from nailing it by hand.
+Back then, we used a Stanley back saw miter box (no cord) and eventually, upgraded to a PC miter box with a sacrificial wooden table.
+We had a 9" Rockwell table saw with a tilt top, aluminum PC #315 skill saws - no carbide blades yet, Yankee ratchet screwdrivers, Stanley 9 1/2 and 60 1/2 block planes and plumb bobs, Velander wood levels,, Disston hand saws (6 and 12 pt.) and Blue Grass wood handled hammers with bees wax in a hole in the end for the 6 and 8 penny common trim nails - so the trim wouldn't split from nailing it by hand.

 Woodworking came naturally to me.
 I was a student shop teacher and I went to a Cabinet and Mill-work trade school during High school.

 My Grandfather was an inventor and opened my eyes to what you can do with the right tools and a great idea.
 My mother is an artist and was very inspirational.
 I remember working on many projects and in the garden together.

 1980 - After a tour in the Navy on the aircraft carrier, Enterprise, I moved to Lake Forest Illinois, met a girl, got married and started a remodeling business:

 Reed Builders, inc.

 I went to the Lake County college at night to study Architecture, Construction Tech., Microsoft Office and QuickBooks pro, Real Estate Practice and Small Business Management.